google/yapf/README.rst

     'def g():\n    a = 1\n    b = 2\n    return a==b\n'

-A ``print_diff`` (bool): Instead of returning the reformatted source, return a diff that turns the formatted source into reformatter source.
+A ``print_diff`` (bool): Instead of returning the reformatted source, return a diff that turns the formatted source into reformatted source.

 .. code-block:: python